-We found her in a 1999 newspaper Classified advertising “mixed breed/part lab” puppies, and although my mom assured us we were not getting one, that evening we were sprawled out with a puppy on the linoleum kitchen floor.
+We first saw her in a December 1999 newspaper advertising “mixed breed/part lab” puppies, and although my mom assured us we were not getting one, that evening we were sprawled out with a puppy on the linoleum kitchen floor.

 She was my constant from the age of 10 to 24.
 She had seen me through elementary, middle and high school, and then college.
 At the sound of the school bus, she’d assume duty at the storm door, both ears perked and her paws tapping up and down like the floor was lava.
 Milly was my keeper when I developed a respiratory infection in 7th grade, and from then forward ran to my room any time she heard even the most muffled of coughs.
 She saw friends and boyfriends come and go.
 I lived in three dorms, four apartments and moved to two different cities, but Milly was always my home.

 Somewhere along the way, things changed.
 Her whiskers turned from black to grey.
 I realized her hearing was gone when she no longer responded to my coughs or the turn of the front door knob.
 She was uninterested in new visitors, and toys that were once spread throughout the house went untouched for months at a time.
 The light in her eyes dulled — coated in a film I’m used to only seeing in my grandparents’ eyes — and her tail took up permanent residency between her legs.
 Once buoyant attempts at jumping onto the bed ended with her defeatedly slamming into the side of the mattress.
 Near the end, I’d awake to her falling down the steps, the sound of her toenails clicking against the hardwood floor until silence when she hit the bottom.

 Milly told us when it was time to go.
 I’d always heard they’d do that, but I had no idea how painful it would be.
 The night before “it” happened, she kept my parents awake gasping for air.